-Your health is tied to the amount of self-care you put into yourself.
-Pauliina Salmenhaara shares how cultivating a self-care healthy habit benefits not only your life, but the lives of those around you.
+Start An Action Plan For A Self-Care Healthy Habit–Your health is tied to the amount of self-care you put into yourself.
+Pauliina Salmenhaara shares how cultivating a self-care healthy habit benefits not only your life but the lives of those around you.

-Self-care is something we often equate with being selfish – incorrectly so!
+Self-care is something we often equate to being selfish – incorrectly so!

 In fact, I would argue the opposite.
 Lack of self-care can make us more irritable and defensive, as a result of which, we can’t – maybe even don’t want to – care for others as we are struggling for even our most basic right to a moment of peace and quiet.